 The Economic Times conducted a survey that revealed overspending as the biggest money-related reason for fighting between couples.
 Creating a household budget is the best way to get everyone in the family on the same page, thus avoiding any possible conflict.
-When making a budget, you'll want to review the ratios for each category and then adjust them slightly to fit your situation.
+When making a budget, you'll want to review the ratios for each category, such as housing and food, and then adjust them slightly to fit your situation.

 Determine Your Monthly Income